What's your business worth?

 Asset Sale vs. Stock Sale

-The structure of your sale has significant tax implications:
+The structure of your sale has significant tax implications.
+Private equity buyers often have strong preferences that affect negotiations:

 Asset Sale